ronopedia/info2180-lab3/README.md

+# INFO2180 Lab 3

-# This is INFO2180 Lab3 for Ronaldo Salmon
+This is Lab 3 for Ronaldo Salmon